-While preparing for fall, 2020, the University recognizes the need also to be prepared to implement Phase 1 Recovery restrictions, applied during the second half of the spring semester and first half of the summer term.
-Phase 1 policies could be invoked again if there is another significant outbreak of the virus.
-Should this occur, the University would return to delivery of all instruction and work from remote locations.
+While preparing for spring, 2021, the University is prepared to move to completely remote instructions if there is another significant outbreak of the virus.
 While completely remote instruction is not desirable, University faculty will be much better prepared to provide quality education should this become necessary.
 Faculty now have much better familiarity with Zoom technology and the pedagogy that works best with this technology.
-Additionally, the University is providing a variety of training opportunities for faculty during the summer, including a series of one-week classes that are being provided by Teaching & Learning Technology (TLT); approximately 300 faculty are enrolled.
+The University has provided and continues to provide a variety of training opportunities for faculty during the summer.

-As noted in the plan for the second half of the summer session, the University is now transitioning to Governor Sisolak's Phase 2 of recovery, which requires facial coverings and other safety precautions, including gatherings of no more than 50 people and a minimum of sixfoot distancing.
-After careful review of classroom geometry, classrooms with moveable desks provide the optimal flexibility, but even they can only accommodate 33% or less of classroom capacity while providing six-foot distancing.
-Classrooms with fixed seating allow for only 11-13% of total capacity.
-Faced with this reality, if Phase 2 restrictions persist, all fall classes with enrollments of 35 or more students would be offered in a purely remote mode to provide the spacing needed for in-person classes.
+Classes with enrollments of 35 or more students will be offered in a purely remote mode to provide the spacing needed for in-person classes.
 Even with this reduction, the in-person classes with enrollments of 34 or less would be delivered in mixed modality (hybrid or HyFlex), in which no more than half of the students participate in class on any given day, while the other half participates remotely.
 This would mean that approximately 1,100 lecture classes would be delivered purely remotely, while approximately 3,000 classes could be taught on campus in mixed modality.
-Colleges and departments in consultation with instructors can recommend courses above 34 students to be delivered in a mixed modality mode if they ensure that they do not exceed 13-33% capacity of a given room (students can maintain distancing) at any given time or if courses are able to be rescheduled to rooms with larger capacities.
-An example of this might be a course that would offer discussion or workshopping sessions for smaller groups of students occasionally with the rest of content/lecture through online formats.
-Courses developed in mixed modality mode can more easily transition to fully online (if the Governor mandates a return to Phase 1 Recovery policies) or adapted for more in-person if we are able to reach Phase 3 Recovery policies.
+Colleges and departments, in consultation with instructors, can recommend courses above 34 students be delivered in a mixed modality mode if they ensure that they do not exceed the capacity of a given room to provide adequate social distancing.
+An example of this might be a course that would offer discussion or work-shopping sessions for smaller groups of students occasionally with the rest of content/lecture through online formats.
+Courses developed in mixed modality mode can more easily transition to fully online.